wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 </html>
 ```

-Hanjst client-side will take the row template contents (eg08111147) and try to parse them into pure and final HTML elements, whi
+Hanjst client-side will take the row template contents (eg08111147) and try to parse them into pure and final HTML elements, which is what we have seen in [(eg08111104)](./hanjst-class) in previous section.